 Our cloud services provider (AWS) provides automated vulnerability reports on operating systems & databases running the application.
+Application vulnerability scanning is performed by SecurityScorecard on an ongoing basis.
 Alerts derived from these reports are addressed by release engineers:

-- The applicability & risk of the vulnerability is verified.
-If a vulnerability is deemed nonapplicable or low severity, it is added to our issue tracker.
-If applicable or medium or high severity, the vulnerability is assigned to an engineer immediately. - The viability of the recommended patch is assessed. - Bug fix / minor version patches may be applied with minimal testing. - Larger patches requiring updates to our application must pass through our code review process.
+- The applicability & risk of the vulnerability is verified and added to our issue tracker.
+If a vulnerability is deemed nonapplicable or low severity, it is prioritized amongst other development initiatives.
+If medium or high severity, the vulnerability is given highest priority, to be addressed by an engineer with next availability. - The viability of the recommended patch is assessed. - $\circ\,$ Bug fix / minor version patches may be applied with minimal testing. - Larger patches requiring updates to our application must pass through our code review process.
 Any high risk vulnerability is given highest priority in our queue, including dropping actively developed features to procure compatibility for the patch.